scottrsm/julia/pkgs/Finance/docs/src/index.md

 - `ema_stat:`  Computes the Exponential Moving Average along with the associated moving standard deviation, relative skewness, relative kurtosis.
+- `pow_n:`     Computes the power of a value to a positive integer power using repeated squaring.

 ## Signals